jharwell/sierra/docs/src/tutorials/plugin/platform_plugin.rst

 #. ``plugin.py``

-   Within this file, you must define the following functions:
+   Within this file, you must define the following classes:

    .. code-block:: python

+      from sierra.core import xml
+      import typing as tp

+      class CmdlineParserGenerator():
-      def cmdline_parser_generate() -> argparse.ArgumentParser:
+        def __call__() -> argparse.ArgumentParser:
+            """A class that conforms to
+            :class:`~sierra.core.experiment.bindings.ICmdlineParserGenerator`.
             """
-          Return the argparse object containing ALL options accessible/relevant to the platform.
-This includes the options for whatever ``--exec-env`` are valid for the platform, making use of the ``parents`` option for the cmdline.

-          """
             # As an example, assuming this platform can run on HPC
             # environments.
 Initialize all stages and return the initialized
             # parser to SIERRA for use.
             parser = hpc.HPCCmdline([-1, 1, 2, 3, 4, 5]).parser
             return cmd.PlatformCmdline(parents=[parser],
                                        stages=[-1, 1, 2, 3, 4, 5]).parser

-      def launch_cmd_generate(exec_env: str, input_fpath: str) -> str:
+      @implements.implements(bindings.IParsedCmdlineConfigurer)
+      class ParsedCmdlineConfigurer():
+        """A class that conforms to
+        :class:`~sierra.core.experiment.bindings.IParsedCmdlineConfigurer`.
         """

-          Given whatever was passed to ``--exec-env`` and the path to the input file for an experimental run, generate the command to launch your code on the platform.
+      @implements.implements(bindings.IExpShellCmdsGenerator)
+      class ExpShellCmdsGenerator():
+        """A class that conforms to
+        :class:`~sierra.core.experiment.bindings.IExpShellCmdsGenerator`.
         """
-          pass

-      def population_size_extract(exp_def: xml.XMLLuigi) -> int:
+      @implements.implements(bindings.IExpRunShellCmdsGenerator)
+      class ExpRunShellCmdsGenerator():
+        """A class that conforms to
+        :class:`~sierra.core.experiment.bindings.IExpRunShellCmdsGenerator`.
         """

+      @implements.implements(bindings.IExecEnvChecker)
+      class ExecEnvChecker():
+        """A class that conforms to
+        :class:`~sierra.core.experiment.bindings.IExecEnvChecker`.
+        """

+      @implements.implements(bindings.IExpRunConfigurer)
+      class ExpRunConfigurer():
+        """A class that conforms to
+        :class:`~sierra.core.experiment.bindings.IExpRunConfigurer`.
+        """

+      def population_size_from_pickle(def: tp.Union[xml.XMLAttrChangeSet,
+                                                    xml.XMLTagAddList]) -> int:
+        """
-          During stage 5, there is no way for SIERRA to know how many robots where used in a cross-platform way, because different platforms can write different XML tags capturing the # robots used for a specific experiment.
+        During stage 5, there is no way for SIERRA to know how many robots were used in a cross-platform way, because different platforms can write different XML tags capturing the # robots used for a specific experiment.
 So, given an unpickled experiment definition, extract the
         # robots used.

         """
         # As an example, assuming that for the matrix platform there is
         # always a "system/size" attribute.
         for path, attr, value in exp_def:
             if path == ".//system" and attr == "size": return int(value)

+      def population_size_from_def(exp_def: xml.XMLLuigi) -> int:
+        """
+        During stage 2, on some platforms (e.g., ROS) you need to be able to extract the # of robots that will be used for a given :term:`Experiment`/:term:`Experimental Run` in order to correctly
+        setup the execution environment.
+So, given the experimental definition object, extract the # robots that will be used.

+        """
+      def robot_prefix_extract(main_config: types.YAMLDict,
+                               cmdopts: types.Cmdopts) -> tp.Optional[str]:
+        """
+        Return the alpha-numeric prefix that will be prepended to each robot's numeric ID to create a UUID for the robot.
+Not needed by all platforms; if not needed by your platform, return None.
+        """

+      def pre_exp_diagnostics(cmdopts: types.Cmdopts,
+                              logger: logging.Logger) -> None:
+        """
+        Log any INFO-level diagnostics to stdout before a given :term:`Experiment` is run.
+Useful to echo important execution environment configuration to the terminal as a sanity check.

+        """

 #. ``cmdline.py``